arnottmj/kudamon/README.md

 At present, the virtual map is the whole of the 2D plane.

-THe game master must then instantiate the `FindNearby` class using the instance of AllKudamon that has already been created:
+The game master must then instantiate the `FindNearby` class using the instance of AllKudamon that has already been created:

 ```ruby
 find_nearby = FindNearby.new(all_kudamon)